maheshyadav7702/nestjs-server/README.md

 3. created the .env file and added the db-rui variable
 4. installed the mongo related packages
 -> npm i mongoose @nestjs/mongoose @nestjs/config --save

+5. To insall the pipe and validations
+-> npm install --save class-validator class-transformer --save